 A single supplement is an additional charge for walkers booking single accommodation (a room for one person).
 The supplement covers the extra costs associated with accommodating a single person in their own room.

-It is not possible to bring your dog on Hillwalk Scotland hiking tours.
+It is not possible to bring your dog on Hillwalk Tours hiking holidays.
 Unfortunately, the majority of our accommodation providers do not accept pets of any kind.

 Yes, bus and train tickets can be purchased online in advance of your trip.
 Specific transport information is available on the tour pages of each hiking region.
 For example, visit our West Highland Way travel information page.